 Answering the question about the text relies on your ability to make a reasonable deduction based on the given information - there is no need for prior knowledge of the subject matter, as the information you need to answer the question correctly is provided in the text.

 Your results from the test will be assessed by the recruitment team, and if you have scored sufficiently well you will be invited to the next stage of the recruitment process.

-Whether you are successful or not, you can expect personalised feedback on your strengths and what areas you need to focus on to improve.
+Whether you are successful or not, you can expect personalized feedback on your strengths and what areas you need to focus on to improve.

 EY Job Simulation

 There are 14 questions in the Job Simulation, and each one may be timed or untimed.
-You are required to present your answers in different ways; some will be putting answers in rank order, some will be written, while others will require a video response.
+You are required to present your answers in different ways; some will be putting answers in rank order, some will be written, and others will require video answers.

 EY Experience Day

-During the Experience Day, you will be expected to solve problems, complete tasks and give presentations, both on your own and as part of a group.
+During the Experience Day, you will be expected to solve problems, complete tasks of real work-based scenarios, and give presentations, both on your own and as part of a group.

-This is a real chance for you to demonstrate the strengths and mindset that EY are looking for in their employees, so take every opportunity you can to shine while you are at the assessment day.
+This is a real chance for you to demonstrate the individual strengths and mindset that EY is looking for in their employees, so take every opportunity you can to shine while you are on the assessment day.

 EY Final Interview